ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### i.
 By Country

 #### a.
 Top 10 Countries
-To identify the top 10 countries having the highest probability of dying dues to covid, I delveloped and calculated a new metric death_percentage by country.
-Then I filtered out the null values in the contnent, and the total_deaths column.
+To identify the top 10 countries having the highest probability of dying due to COVID-19, I developed and calculated a new metric death_percentage by country.
+Then I filtered out the null values in the continent and the total_deaths column.

-For getting information on the top 10 countries I grouped the data on countries and ordered the output by descending order while for bottom 10 I ordered it by ascending order.
+For getting information on the top 10 countries I grouped the data on countries and ordered the output in descending order while for the bottom 10 I ordered it in ascending order.

 ```sql